hutulia/pagination/README.md

 - Pagination can have no items
 - Pagination always has at least 1 page (even if there is no items)
 - Items numbers starting from 1
 - Fields of pagination object stores the data about all the set and the current page.
-[See reference](#reference).
+[See Pagination Properties reference](#reference-pagination-properties).
 - If pagination can't be constructed - Exception will be thrown.
 For example, if we try to use currentPage that is greater than maximum available page number

 <a name="install"/>